brentcroft/pi-cam-object-detection-service/cam/README.md

 # Summary

+The service performs the following sequence continually:

+* Take a camera image.
-Take a crop from each camera image and submit it to the Object Detection graph.
+* Take a crop from the image and submit it to the Object Detection graph.
-Store any detection results and the images to which they relate.
+* Store any detection results and the images to which they relate.
-Maybe create boxed images.
+* Maybe create boxed images.
-Maybe adjust the crop frame.
+* Maybe adjust the crop frame.

 Review this information: https://picamera.readthedocs.io/en/release-1.13/fov.html#sensor-modes